 Thunderstorms develop in warm, moist air in advance of eastward- moving cold fronts.
 These thunderstorms often produce hail, strong winds, and tornadoes.
 A tornado is a violent rotating column of air extending from a thunderstorm to the ground.
 The damage from a tornado is a result of the high wind speeds and wind-blown debris.
-Tornado season is generally March through May in Illinois, although tornadoes can and do occur at any time of the year.
-They tend to occur in the afternoons and evenings with 50% occurring between 3 p.m. and 7 p.m.
-Illinois average 64 tornadoes per year based on the 1998-2007 data.
+Although tornadoes can and do occur at any time of the year, peak tornado frequency in Illinoi sis between April and June.
+Tornadoes tend to occur in the afternoons and evenings with 50% occurring between 3 p.m. and 7 p.m.
+Illinois average 54 tornadoes per year based on the 1991-2020 data.

 How do tornadoes form?